Fraunces Tavern, Manhattan and US

 The town offers a number places to eat on the main street but what I discovered by walking up one of the side streets was a real find.
 Most folks are on the main strip so it gets quieter when you leave the main drag which was the case of this well put together restaurant I discovered.
 The sign in front read Sal & Fuego and the master chef, Arturo, and his helper, Sebastian, were warmly greeting guests, serving drinks and proudly displaying their tomahawk steaks.

 Arturo is a native that learned BBQ techniques in a place known for great beef and meat cooking skills, Argentina, where he became an expert in South American meat cuts.
-He is now a youthful 50 years old, an awesome chef and great host of a fine restaurant located a short walk from the beach.
+He is now a youthful 50 years old, an awesome chef, restaurant owner and gracious host of a fine restaurant located a short walk up the hill.

-Both Arturo and Sebastian will make you feel right at home and ensure that you have everything you need.
+Both Arturo and Sebastian are attentive and will make you feel right at home ensuring that you have everything you need.

-If you find yourself in Playas del Coco and are looking for an excellent dinner with a group of friends then you will need to wander up one of the side streets in Playas del Coco to discover the best steakhouse around, Sal & Fuego.
+If you find yourself in Playas Del Coco and are looking for an excellent dinner with a group of friends then you will need to wander up one of the side streets in Playas del Coco to discover the best steakhouse around, Sal & Fuego.

 Gracias Arturo y Sebastian.
 Pura Vida.